Ole Einar Bjørndalen: Career

 In January 2018 Arne Botnan, the sporting director for Norwegian biathlon, announced that Bjørndalen would not be selected for the 2018 Winter Olympics, after he failed to achieve the qualifying standard of a top six finish in a World Cup race before the Norwegian Biathlon Association was due to nominate its Olympic squad on the 15th of that month.
-However, he did travel to the Games after being accredited as part of the Belorussian Olympic delegation as a coach, in order to support Darya Domracheva.
+However, he did travel to the Games after being accredited as part of the Belarusian Olympic delegation as a coach, in order to support Darya Domracheva.
 On 3 April 2018 Bjørndalen announced his retirement from competition, explaining that his form had been affected by heart murmurs several times during the previous season.

 In September 2019, Bjørndalen and Domracheva were appointed as head coach and women's coach respectively of the Chinese biathlon team.

 2005–06 World Cup season

 Bjørndalen finished the 2005–06 International Biathlon Union World Cup season in first place, with Frenchman Raphaël Poirée in second place and German Sven Fischer in third.
 Bjørndalen lay in third place in the standings going into the last three races of the season in Holmenkollen, with Poirée in first, and Fischer in second.
 However, Bjørndalen won all three races, giving him six victories in the last eight races, and clinching the crystal globe.
 He also won the pursuit, and the mass start title, and came second in the individual and the sprint.
 In the pursuit he finished ahead of Fischer by 54 points, and 29 points ahead of Poirée in the mass start.
 In the individual he finished 41 points behind Michael Greis, and in the sprint he was 5 points behind Tomasz Sikora.
 Norway finished fourth in the relay.

 Bjørndalen closed out the season by winning all three events (sprint, pursuit, and mass start) at the Holmenkollen ski festival biathlon competition.
 This put his career victories at the ski events to five, having won once both in 2003 (pursuit) and in 2004 (sprint).